charlesrogers/product_management/qualitative_research/how_to_create_objectives.md

 ### Complexity Factor
 Something that will change your answer to an outcome You need the outcome and the complexity factor

+## Breif summation
+There are different levels of abstraction for a job, and many challenges arise when not being on the same page about the level of job one is discussing:
+1. Core job
+1. Quality elements: How you want to do that core job (quickly, without errors, with the least amount of resources, high quality)
+1. Strategic aspects of doing that job
+1. Tactical elements of doing that strategy

+## Meta Jobs:
++ Objectives specifically related to using the product - eg. "Find repeat order data", "Sign up quickly"
++ Objectives related to internal processes that don't directly accomplish the job (but are more around reducing variability/cost/mistakes when accomplishing the context-specific (level 2 job - "Submit pre-PO approval request to supervisor") but may be company specific.
+Very similar to product meta job, but it's service related...
++ If it applies to every step, a potential solution is abstracting it up a level and just asking it once:
+> Minimize the likelihood of not following established processes in the organization
+  + Optional: Is this about forgetting?
+Is this about not making your bosses angry?
+Should we abstract up a level and say something like "Minimize the number of internal preventable mistakes"